Mountain Pine Ridge Forest Reserve: Notable features

 At Barton Creek, there is a large river cave that may extend up to 4.5 mi and has not been fully explored.
 It is accessible only by boat, and archaeological investigations have uncovered a large number of Mayan relics from the various ledges above the river, suggesting it was used for rituals.
 The Rio Frio Cave through which the Rio Frio runs, has the largest entrance of any cave in Belize.
 There are small waterfalls on the Rio On and larger drops at Big Rock Falls on the Privassion Creek and Hidden Valley Falls.
 Baldy Beacon provides uninterrupted views over the reserve, as its soil is too poor to support any vegetation other than some hardy grasses.

 Population

 The area is sparsely populated with the highest concentration (a few hundred people) located at Douglas D' Silva Forest Station, the administrative headquarters of the Western Division of the Forestry Department.
-A Mennonite community has existed at Barton Creek since around 1969, when Mennonites from Spanish Lookout moved there.
 A former logging settlement at San Luis is now abandoned.